Change Management with SAP Enable Now

 The What’s New banner and context is a great way to push out information to users for a limited amount of time.
 All users can see it, it’s proactive, and very flexible.

-When using the Desktop Assistant, you can create a generic (application agnostic) context help object to be shown to any user opening the in-application help.
+When using SAP Companion for desktop, you can create a generic (application agnostic) context help object to be shown to any user opening the in-application help.

 This could, for example, be a message going out to all end users about a major outage or an update over the weekend.

 It might also be application specific change information, for example about a new feature or version coming up.

 You decide when this bubble is displayed and for which applications.
 Imagine all the proactive possibilities for change management!